 • Integration and mating of steel support structure

-• Form & finishing of final egg structure
+• Form and finishing of final egg structure

-• Provision of access ladders, lightning conductors & aviation lights
+• Provision of access ladders, lightning conductors and aviation lights

-The project also entailed significant challenges that McConaghy needed to make sure were met, it was important that the the radome was aesthetic pleasing but was a structure of significant strength and light enough that permitted a single lift installation.
+The project also involved other challenges that McConaghy needed to make sure were met.
+It was important that the radome was aesthetically pleasing but was a structure of significant strength, and light enough to permit a single lift installation.